spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/safe-deployments/_index.md

 ---
 title: "Safe Deployments"
 linkTitle: "Safe Deployments"
-weight: 2
 description: >
-  In this codelab, you will improve a deployment process by adding safeguards to your deployments.
+  Enhance an existing deployment process to take advantage of Spinnaker safety features.
 ---

 ## Overview

 In this codelab, you will improve a deployment process by adding safeguards to your deployments.